-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.1 Action: PD - Tier I Practices for Academic Outcomes Need: After reviewing our CAASPP data we found that EL students below all students in ELA and Math.
-Additionally, SED students in high school achieve below all students in math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness At-Risk students have the same course access as other students and they all receive programs and services intended for their needs (e.g. designated instruction, intervention, and special education services). access, improved academic achievement, and greater outcomes.
+2.1 Action: PD - Tier I Practices for Academic Outcomes Need: After reviewing our CAASPP data we found that our low-income students and students with disabilities achieve far below all students in ELA and Math.
 Scope: LEA-wide Based on this we've determined that staff need ongoing support to improve teaching practices based on the varied needs of their students.
-By increasing our staff's capacity to serve students better in the Tier I teaching and learning environment, we hope to increase math and Science performance for our low-income students and close the performance gap.
-2.1-2.6, 2.10 2.2 Action: NWEA MAP Need: After reviewing our CAASPP data we found that EL students below all students in ELA and Math.
-Additionally, SED students in high school achieve below all students in math.
+By increasing our staff's capacity to serve students better in the Tier I teaching and learning environment, we hope to increase math and Science performance for our low-income students and SwD and close the performance gap.
+2.1-2.6, 2.10 2.2 Action: NWEA MAP Need: After reviewing our CAASPP data we found that our low-income students and students with disabilities achieve far below all students in ELA and Math.
 Scope: LEA-wide Based on this we've determined that assessing with MAP early in the year will allow us to identify which students need intervention early, and assessing twice more throughout the year will help us monitor growth more readily than CAASPP.
-Although we will assess all students 3x a year with MAP for early identification and monitoring, we hope to increase ELA and math performance for our EL and low-income students and close the gap in performance through intervention.
-We expect that by assessing students 3 times a year we will continue to refine our identification, monitoring, and intervention for EL and low-income students and see greater growth for them in ELA and Math.
-2.1-2.9 2.3 Action: Tier II Instructional Support in ELA & Math Need: We have determined the ongoing need to prioritize Tier 2 targeted intervention by funding an Intervention Coordinator to oversee this research- 2.1-2.9
+Although we will assess all students 3x a year with MAP for early identification and monitoring, we hope to increase ELA and math performance for our low-income students and SwD and close the gap in performance through intervention and SPED programs/services.
+We expect that by assessing students 3 times a year we will continue to refine our identification, monitoring, and 2.1-2.9